The cheapest way to buy, sell and hold

 How to buy funds

-Both the platform and the funds you invest in will cost you money.
-Your charges will be taken out of the money in your account and distributed accordingly to the platform or fund manager.
+One of the main considerations when buying, holding and selling funds is how much it'll cost you in charges, so you can avoid big chunks of your investment being swallowed up by fees.
+Both the platform and the funds you invest in will cost you money, with charges taken from your account and distributed accordingly to the platform or fund manager.
 The biggies to look out for are:

 How to sell funds

 Selling funds through an online platform is just as simple as buying them.
 You'll be able to see all the funds you hold in your account, and next to each fund there's usually a sell option.
 Pressing this will instruct the platform you no longer want to invest in that fund.